wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

 ## GitHub repositories

-<a target="_blank" href="https://github.com/Microsoft/DevOps-Architecture">https://github.com/Microsoft/DevOps-Architecture</a>
+<a target="_blank" href="https://github.com/Microsoft/azure-devops-dotnet-samples">https://github.com/Microsoft/azure-devops-dotnet-samples</a> contains C# samples that show how to integrate with Azure DevOps Services and Azure using our public client libraries, service hooks, and more.

-A (hands-on) guide on building a robust professional devops environment for ASP.NET Core using Azure DevOps by Jeff Palermo identifies these for a "professional-grade DevOps environment":
+<a target="_blank" href="https://github.com/Microsoft/DevOps-Architecture"><strike>https://github.com/Microsoft/DevOps-Architecture</strike></a> has been archived in 2019.
+It was a (hands-on) guide on building a robust professional devops environment for ASP.NET Core using Azure DevOps by <a target="_blank" href="http://azuredevopspodcast.clear-measure.com/">Jeff Palermo (podcast)</a> identifies these for a "professional-grade DevOps environment":

    * Private build
    * Continuous integration build